aene1/StringDatabase/README.md

 2. python3 STRING_pipeline.script.py

--Another option would be to download the files and run given your chosen Python environment
+*NOTE: Another option would be to download the files and run given your chosen Python environment